telecombcn-dl/2018-dlai-team10/index.md

 ![apple](https://user-images.githubusercontent.com/43316350/50060779-7f112e80-0198-11e9-903c-798806f9557e.JPG)

 - **Sequences with the key pixels** (m, n) representing an object in the order they were drawn.
 For example, one sequence could be:
 (63, 77), (103, 89), (148, 79), (204, 91), … which will be used for the third model (Long-Short Term Memory).
-This may seem just a sequence, but if we draw these points through the time we obtain a shape like:
+This may seem just a sequence, but if we draw these points through the time, we obtain a shape like:

 ![apple_only_points](https://user-images.githubusercontent.com/29488113/50060968-53dc0e80-019b-11e9-8865-5fd7859b7b4e.png)